karldamus/google-calendar-automator/README.md

 # Google Calendar Automation Tool
-a tool to help automate your google calendar events, written in python
+GCA is a tool to help automate your google calendar events, written in python
 <br>
-remove the tedious and long process that happens every time you want to add a calendar event
+Long gone are the days of going through a long and tedious process just to add an event to your google calendar.
+Visit [gca.com](https://gca.karldamus.com) to learn more.
 <h2>Features</h2>
 <ul>
 <li>Multi-add 'non-related' events</li>